Meet the Staff

 Reverend Jill V. Isola

-Northminster welcomed the Reverend Jill V. Isola at the beginning of November 2017.
+The Reverend Jill V. Isola has been joyfully serving as Pastor here at Northminster since November of 2017.
 She is a native of Northern New Jersey, just outside of New York City, but has also spent time serving God in Michigan, Virginia, and South Carolina.
 She is a graduate of Hope College in Holland, MI and Union Presbyterian Seminary in Richmond, VA.
 Together, she and her husband Andrew have 9 siblings and 12 nieces and nephews.
 Also important to their family are their two dogs, Dutch and Claudia Jean.
 Jill is passionate about anything related to hospitality and loves to gather around a common table to share food and fellowship.

 Nathan graduated from Appalachian State University with a degree in Music Education in 1993.
 In August 2000 (the same year he joined the NPC staff) he completed the Master of Music Education degree with emphasis in choral conducting.
 Nathan has three children: Clare, Tess, and Samantha.